JordanHC/waterloo-gatsby/src/pages/how-to-help/index.md

 <http://chng.it/QMNVkJfrms>

 Sign our petition by clicking the link above to show your support in objecting to this proposed planning application.
-We're almost at our target of 3000!
+We have reached 3000, our next target is 3,250!
 Please help by taking a moment to sign.

 ### Write to Liverpool City Council

 Please write to Liverpool City Council with your objections to planning application 21F/0377  with regards to the infill of West Waterloo Dock.
-You can also do this online at Liverpool.gov.uk quoting the application number.
+You can also do this online at Liverpool.gov.uk quoting the application number. **"Say NO to Dock infill - Say NO to 21F/0377"**

 ### Follow us on Twitter